kubabogaczewicz/organize-photos/README.markdown

     └── 2017-01-23\ 09-57-10.jpg

 2 directories, 4 files
 ```

-In the past Aperture was happy to export into this format, unfortunatelly Apple's Photos cannot do that.
+In the past Aperture was happy to export into this format, unfortunately Apple's Photos cannot do that.